 Try out group singing:

-In addition to working on your voice in a solo capacity, group singing is a wonderful way to connect with others but not only that, you can improve your musicality.
+In addition to working on your voice in a solo capacity, group singing is a wonderful way to connect with others but not only that, you can improve your musicianship.
 Learning new songs, and harmonies, having to blend with other singers are just some of the ways that make group singing fun.

 Alida is a singer, vocal coach and music educator based in Vancouver, Canada.
 A graduate of UBC School of Music, Alida holds an IVA Advanced Certificate in voice teaching.
-Alida has been teaching voice for 9 years to clients from the Lower Mainland as well as across Canada and worldwide.
+Alida has been teaching voice for over 9 years to clients from the Lower Mainland as well as across Canada and worldwide.
 To book a lesson with Alida click here.